Honduras travel advice

 - stay away from the affected area, particularly if you suffer from respiratory ailments

 - follow the instructions of local emergency services personnel

 - monitor local media for up-to-date information on the situation

-Earthquakes and volcanoes
+Earthquakes and tsunamis

-Emergency services exist but may be subject to certain limitations.
 In case of emergency, dial 911.

-Tegucigalpa - Embassy of Canada (Program Office)
+Tegucigalpa - Office of the Embassy of Canada